-sult?
+Have you discussed your complaint or brought you did you take the complaint, and what was the result r complaint to any C Charter School p ersonnel?
+If you have, to whom

-Please provide copies of any written documents - our complaint.
+3. Please provide copies of any written documents tha it may be relevant or supportive of ye our complaint.

 I have attached supporting documents. ☐ Yes ☐ No

-nati Steve Robinson --- Date:
+Signati Steve Robinson ---- Date:

 Chief Business Officer

-il complaint and any relevant documents to:
+Mail complaint and any relevant documents to:

+Jerry Keough

-Jerry Keough Chief Financial Officer 698 W. Main St.
+Chief Financial Officer

+698 W. Main St.

 El Cajon, CA 92020 619.579.7233

+01).37).7233

+Literacy First Charter School - Uniform Complaint Poli icy and Procedures - Form

+Page 2 of 2